thedatadj/FruitClassifier/README.md

 - `using-Logistic-Regression` branch: I solve the problem using Logistic Regression.
 - `using-LR-with-a-Neural-Network` branch: I used Logistic Regression using a Neural Network architecture that I build from scratch.
 - `using-KNeighborsClassifier` branch: I used sklearn's KNeighborsClassifier both with normalized input data and unnormalized input data.
+- `using-KNN-for-Binary-Classification` branch: I used a KNeighborsClassifier the binary classification version of this problem.

 The results are organized into two groups:
 * binary classification results and